panna254/panna254/README.md

 - 🎮 I enjoy creating games like Snake and Number Guessing games in Python
 - 🔭 I'm currently working on expanding my portfolio with more interactive projects
 - 🤝 I'm open to collaborating on interesting projects
-- ⚡ Fun fact: Eating VM is an extreme sport
+- ⚡ Fun fact: Eating VM is an extreme sport!

 ---